This course will give you a working knowledge of the following:

 After completing the course, you should be able to do the following:

-- Apply structured and responsive uses of restorative justice in family, group, and community-wide situations
+- Apply structured and responsive uses of restorative justice philosophy, values and practices in family, group, and community-wide situations

 - Use various community-friendly evaluation strategies for measuring program and process outcomes

-- Initiate meaningful and sustainable responses to community deficits
+- Initiate meaningful and sustainable responses to community challenges

 Textbooks and learning materials